XLSForm/xlsform.github.io/_sections/home-english.md

 #### Specify other

-{% include alerts/warning.html content="This shortcut for specifying an **other** choice only works for single-language surveys and selects without **choice_filter**s.
-It uses the default value of **other** as the choice name that will be visible in collected data, and the default text of \"Specify other\" for the follow-up question displayed to the user.
-We generally recommend using [relevance](#relevant) to specify your own **other** choice." %}
+{% include alerts/warning.html content="We generally recommend using [relevance](#relevant) to specify your own **other** choice.
+The shortcut described in this section only works for selects without translations or **choice_filter**s.
+It uses English for the "Specify other" choice which cannot be customized." %}

 For multiple-choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
 Then, they are usually asked to specify the other option.
 XLSForm has a shortcut for doing this by adding **or_other** after the answer choice list name in the survey worksheet.
 The choices worksheet stays the same.
 See below: